matiasmm/SpecialComments/README.md

 Node :: invisible
 ----------
-It removes the first html comment \<!-- --> it finds inside it.
+It removes the first html comment \<!-- --> it finds inside.
 You can add some code you don't want to be rendered in the original template, but you need it in your final template.